Wig Wam: History

-Wig Wam was formed in 2001 by musicians active in bands such as Dream Police, Artch, Sha-Boom, Ole Evenrud and Alien.
-Among their primary influences and musical idols are Kiss and Sweet.
-The band started their career by touring Norway with numerous live performances and quickly became one of the country's most popular live bands.
-Their fan base would later be known as Wig Wamaniacs.
-In 2004 the band released their debut album 667..
-The Neighbour of the Beast.
+Wig Wam was formed in Halden in 2001 as a session band for a club and originally played covers of songs by bands from the 1970s and 1980s, including Van Halen, Kiss, Led Zeppelin, The Who and Mötley Crüe.
+After a successful show at a 1980s-themed party, the band was booked for several more shows and started touring extensively throughout the south of Norway, quickly becoming one of the country's most popular live bands.
+Wig Wam's fan base would later be known as Wig Wamaniacs.
+After establishing themselves as a live band, the band started writing original songs and released their debut album 667..
+The Neighbour of the Beast in 2004.

-A year later they represented Norway in the Eurovision Song Contest 2005 with the song "In My Dreams" and placed ninth.
+The band competed in the Norwegian Eurovision final in 2004 and placed third with the song "Crazy Things".
+A year later they represented Norway in the Eurovision Song Contest 2005 with the song "In My Dreams", becoming the first metal band to perform at the contest, and placed ninth.
 The song would go on to become a successful hit in Norway, peaking for three weeks at the top of the national single chart, an achievement neither of Norway's two previous Eurovision winners had managed, and also enjoyed commercial success in Scandinavia.
 Following Eurovision, Wig Wam toured extensively in Europe.
+Later in 2005, Wig Wam recorded a cover of "I Was Made For Lovin' You" in collaboration with Bruce Kulick for the Kiss tribute album Gods of Thunder: A Norwegian Tribute to Kiss.

-The band had previously placed third in the Norwegian Eurovision final in 2004 with the song "Crazy Things" and singer Glam had also placed third in 1998 when he entered under his former artist name G'sten with the song "Always Will".
-The band released their second studio album Wig Wamania in 2006 and the live album Live in Tokyo in 2007.
-The band released their third studio album Non Stop Rock'n Roll in 2010 and opened for KISS at Valhall in Oslo on 14 June 2010.
+Wig Wam released their second studio album Wig Wamania in 2006 and embarked on a tour in support of the album.
+The band's show at Shibuya O-East in February 2007 was recorded and filmed for the release of the live album Live in Tokyo and video album Made in Japan later that year.
+The band released their third studio album Non Stop Rock'n Roll in 2010 and opened for KISS at Valhall in Oslo in june that same year.
 Wig Wam's fourth studio album Wall Street was released in 2012.
-In 2014 the band announced that the members would part ways after thirteen years together.
+In 2014, the band announced that the members would part ways after thirteen years together.
 Wig Wam reunited in 2019 and released their fifth studio album Never Say Die in 2021.
+Restrictions due to the COVID-19 pandemic made it difficult to promote the album with limited media appearances and live performances.